jpandya1161/jpandya1161/README.md

 # Hi there, I'm Jay! 👋

 ### 🚀 About Me
-- 🎓 Graduate student passionate about **Machine Learning, Data Science, and Full-Stack Development**
+- 🎓 I am passionate about **Machine Learning, Data Science, and Full-Stack Development**

 ---